kailash-turimella/stat-arb-engine/README.md

 - Uses **Engle-Granger cointegration tests** to identify statistically viable pairs.
 - Constructs a **spread** between the two assets and generates trading signals based on **Z-score thresholds**.
 - Backtests the strategy with configurable parameters and visualizes the spread with **entry/exit markers**.

 ---

+## 🧪 Testing

+This project follows a **Test-Driven Development (TDD)** approach.
+Each core module (e.g., data fetching, cointegration, signals, backtester) includes its own unit tests to validate behavior and edge cases.

+---